MartinPyka/financial_life/README.md

 # Description

+financial_life is an opinionated framework written in Python that allows to simulate monetary flows between different types of accounts.
+These simulations allow a deeper understanding of financial plans and a better comparison of financial products (in particular loan conditions) for personal circumstances.
+With financial_life you can

+* analyse loan conditions and payment strategies
+* describe the properties of your financial plans with a few lines of code
+* create dynamic monetary flows between accounts for modeling more realistic scenarios
+* extend the code by controller functions (e.g. for modeling tax payments)

 View [documentation](docs/README.md) for a more detailed introduction.

-financial-life is an opinionated framework written in Python that allows to simulate monetary flows between different types of accounts.
-These simulations allow a deeper understanding of financial plans and a better comparison of financial products (in particular loan conditions) for personal circumstances.

-financial_life was designed with the idea in mind that any line of code should contribute to the description of the problem you want to model.
-In spreadsheets, you would deal with a lot of auxiliary tables to accurately calculate the course of a loan influenced by incoming payments and generated interests.
-In financial_life, you just create your loan account with the given interests rate and you define the regular payments going into this loan account.
-That's it.
-Changes in the model and the exploration of different parameters within this model are therefore way easier to accomplish than in a spreadsheet-based simulation.

 # Usage
 Say you want to model an account with regular income and payments to a loan